 Opening hours: 11 AM – 8 PM

-Best for: A quick, affordable, and satisfying weekday lunch.
+Best for: A quick, affordable, and satisfying weekday lunch or casual meal with friends.

 4. Tipo Pasta Bar (Kampong Glam) - Halal Certified Pasta with a Mindful Twist